Lyon Canyon, Santa Clarita, California

 Unlike the other canyons, Lyon Canyon is fairly open.
 It is also fenced off and is private property.

 Since about 2002 Lyon Canyon has been under threat by the Lyons Canyon Ranch housing project.
 In 2009, the Los Angeles County Board of Supervisors approved the project (the canyon is not in the City of Santa Clarita).
-However, the project was never started and on September 23, 2014, the Santa Clarita City Council voted to purchase the property ending the threat of development forever.
+However, the project was never started and on September 23, 2014, the Santa Clarita City Council voted to purchase the property, which would end the threat of development forever.
+Escrow closed in late October and the dedication occured on December 3, 2014.

 Planned Purchase of Lyon Canyon property: